rohanmaddamsetti/PCN-db-pipeline/README.md

 ## Setup

+### Notes before setting up the pipeline.

+This pipeline should be run on a Linux HPC system with a SLURM job manager.
+The pipeline *can* be run on MacOS (we wrote and debugged most of the pipeline on MacOS) using the command “python PCN_pipeline.py”; however, we recommend that users *only* run the pipeline on MacOS for debugging or testing individual stages for the following reasons:
+1) Several stages of the pipeline submit thousands of HPC jobs in parallel to speed up computation, and this is not possible on a laptop.
+2) The SRA data download is substantial– ~15TB of sequencing reads – and so a full download is not possible.

 1. Create project structure by downloading or cloning this github repository.
 Alternatively, create a new top-level project directory